bigskysoftware/htmx/www/docs.md

 ### webpack

-If you are using webpack to managed your javascript:
+If you are using webpack to manage your javascript:

 * Install `htmx` via your favourite package manager (like npm or yarn)
 * Add the import to your `index.js`